speculare-cloud/speculare-server/README.md

 - Create a .env file based on .env.example

-> **⚠ WARNING: The TimescaleDB instance you're going to use need to be configured for logical replication (see [pg-docker/pg.conf.sample](pg-docker/pg.conf.sample)).
-Moreover the instance must have wal2json installed and loaded.**
+> **⚠ WARNING: The TimescaleDB instance you're going to use need to be configured for logical replication, check the [docs](https://docs.speculare.cloud).**

 - (Solution A) Setup the database without doing anything
 ```